Code Yellow: How we outperformed Epic and saved a $25M client

 Identifying the opportunity

-Data Science flagged that insured patients with large bills had the highest drop-off rate at the top of the funnel.
-Rather than redesigning the full experience, we focused on low-cost interventions: communications we could ship and test within days.
+A funnel analysis from Data Science helped surface where patients were dropping off: insured patients with large bills had the highest drop-off rate at the top of the funnel.
+Rather than redesign the full experience, I focused on low-cost interventions — communications we could ship and test within days.
+Low effort, high learnings.

 Running minimum viable tests

 I designed rapid experiments using a test-and-learn framework, starting with one-off emails to small patient segments.
-Each experiment had a clear hypothesis, a defined audience, and a metric we were optimizing for: collections rate.
+Each experiment had a clear hypothesis, defined audience, and clear metrics (engagement and collection rate).
 We shipped 25+ experiments over 5 months.

 Synthesizing research into experiments

-I connected our Data Science findings to existing UXR on ALICE patients, asset-limited, income-constrained individuals facing impossible financial choices.
-This reframe shifted how we designed messaging to be more supportive and options-focused.
+I connected the funnel findings to existing UXR on ALICE patients — asset-limited, income-constrained people facing impossible financial choices.
+That reframe changed how I approached messaging to be less transactional and more options-focused.

 Iterating and scaling what worked

-Winning experiments were refined and scaled.
-The flexible payment options email went from a single-segment MVT to a dynamic, personalized communication that adapted messaging based on balance size and number of bills, resulting in a +15.7% payment rate lift in the $500–$2,500 segment.
+Winning experiments got refined and scaled.
+A flexible payment options email started as a single-segment MVT and became a dynamic, personalized communication that adapted based on balance size and number of bills.
+The result: +15.7% payment rate for patients with balances between $500 and $2,500, a historically hard to collect on population.

 Enabling the broader team

-Beyond my own experiments, I created a designer's manual to comms personalization, a Claude skill for email copywriting, and a legal x data guidance doc so other designers could run experiments faster and with fewer blockers.
+Beyond my own experiments, I built infrastructure for the broader team: a designer's manual for comms personalization, a Claude skill for email copywriting, and a legal x data guidance doc so other designers could run experiments with fewer blockers.

 Outcome